My notes on TryHackMe’s Advent Of Cyber 2025

 Day 11: XSS – Web application vulnerability

 <Done.
-Yet to write my learnings>
+Yet to document my learning>

 Day 12: Phishing